alter5/citygo-frontend-angular/README.md

 ## Trip Overview Page
-On this page, you can see an overview of the trip.
+View the details of a trip in the trip overview page.
-A preview of the destinations can be easily viewed in the image carousel.
+A preview of the destinations can be viewed in the image carousel at the top.

 <p align="center">
   <img src="https://github.com/alter5/city-go/assets/36527069/853313c0-6755-4c60-a147-4f902bed472b" alt="Site responsiveness" width="738">